codyiskhuu/CS12winter2020/week2_dis_wed.md

 ### Program 2

 You will now use the command line argument to open a file that contains people's ages and will determine if they are able to drive.
+If you are 16 or older, you can get your permit.
 Given this input file:
 ```
 21